Théophile Poilpot

-Théophile Poilpot (20 March 1848, Paris – 6 February 1915, Paris), also known as Théophile-François-Henri Poilpot, was a French panorama painter.
+Théophile François Henri Poilpot (/pwɑːlˈpoʊ/ pwahl-POH, /fr/; 20 March 1848, Paris – 6 February 1915, Paris) was a French panorama painter.

 Biography

 Théophile Poilpot was born and lived all his life in Paris.
 His father, who shared the same first name, was himself a famous painter.
 Théophile Poilpot was a student of Gustave Boulanger and Jean-Léon Gérôme at École des Beaux-Arts.
 Poilpot saw service in the Franco-Prussian War as a Sergeant of the First Volunteer Regiment of the Seine and in 1874 was retired as an officer of the reserves.
 He was a Mayor of Noisy-le-Grand (1887–1892) and had been an Alderman and a Cantonal Delegate.
 He was a noted military painter and became a Commandeur of the Legion of Honour in 1913.
 His paintings are prime examples of academic art of the time, particularly history painting.
 Among the societies to which he belonged were the Society of French Artists; the Committee of the Association of Artists, Painters, Sculptors, Architects, and Engravers; the Artistic and Literary Association and the Military Circle of the Friends of the Louvre.